Falkland Islands: Culture

 Falklands culture is based on the cultural traditions of its British settlers but has also been influenced by Hispanic South America.
 Falklanders still use some terms and place names from the former Gaucho inhabitants.
 The Falklands' predominant and official language is English, with the foremost dialect being British English; nonetheless, some inhabitants also speak Spanish.
 According to naturalist Will Wagstaff, "the Falkland Islands are a very social place, and stopping for a chat is a way of life".

-The islands have one weekly newspaper The Penguin News, and television and radio broadcasts generally feature programming from the United Kingdom.
-Wagstaff describes local cuisine as "very British in character with much use made of the homegrown vegetables, local lamb, mutton, beef, and fish".
-Common between meals are "home made cakes and biscuits with tea or coffee".
+The islands have one weekly newspaper, The Penguin News, and television and radio broadcasts generally feature programming from the United Kingdom.
+Wagstaff describes the local cuisine as "very British in character with much use made of the home-grown vegetables, local lamb, mutton, beef, and fish".
+Common between meals are "homemade cakes and biscuits with tea or coffee".
 Social activities are, according to Wagstaff, "typical of that of a small British town with a variety of clubs and organisations covering many aspects of community life".

+Sport

+Despite its small size, the Falkland Islands compete in the Commonwealth Games and Island Games.
+The Falkland Islands national cricket team is a member of the International Cricket Council.